-An appropriate system of internal control requires the entity to determine that financial statements are properly stated in compliance with accounting principles generally accepted in the United States of America.
-This requires the entity's personnel to maintain knowledge of current accounting principles and required financial statement disclosures.
+An appropriate system of internal controls requires that the Unit makes a determination that the financial statements and the underlying general ledger accounts are properly stated in compliance with accounting principles generally accepted in the United States of America.
+This requires the Unit's personnel to maintain a working knowledge of current accounting principles and required financial statement disclosures.